[Rev. 1/25/2023 4:12:06 PM--2022R1]

 NRS 686A.310 Unfair practices in settling claims; liability of insurer for damages.

-NRS 686A.315 Notice required with certain billing and claim forms submitted to insurers.
+NRS 686A.315 Statements required with certain billing and claim forms submitted to insurers; failure to provide statements not defense in prosecution for insurance fraud.

-NRS 686A.325 Settlement of third-party liability claims; written notice of payment; failure to serve notice.
+NRS 686A.325 Settlement of third-party liability claims: Written notice of payment to claimant required; effect of failure to serve notice.

 FINANCING OF PREMIUMS